Mister Sinister: 1990s

 Sinister recruits a new team of agents called the Nasty Boys and allies with Stryfe, now leader of the terrorist Mutant Liberation Front.
 During this time, he establishes a new cover identity of "Mike Milbury", a neighbor to Scott Summers' grandparents.
 During the storyline "X-Cutioner's Song", Stryfe gives Sinister a canister he claims contains a sample of his own genetic material, in exchange for a service.
 When Sinister opens the container, he is angered to find it seemingly empty.
-He later realizes later he unknowingly unleashed a "pox on mutants" engineered by Stryfe, the Legacy Virus.
+He later realizes that he unknowingly unleashed the Legacy Virus, a pathogen engineered by Stryfe that targets mutants.
 Not long afterward, Scott Summers meets Mike Milbury, who then reveals himself to be Mr. Sinister, still alive.
 Sinister warns of the Legacy Virus and also hints that there is a third Summers brother unknown to either Scott or Alex.
 When the villainous Dark Riders arrive to attack Cyclops, Sinister declares the mutant hero under his own protection.
 Not long afterward, Scott and Jean Grey marry while Sinister monitors from afar, interested in the possible offspring that may result.
 Some time later, he recruits a new agent named Threnody, a mutant who can sense the dying and draw energy from them.

 Not long after Scott and Jean's wedding, the X-Men learn that due to an alteration to history, their reality is about to be replaced by another.
 Believing they are about to die, the X-Man Rogue kisses her teammate Gambit, something she had not done before due to the risk that her energy absorbing abilities could harm him.
-During the kiss, she sees his memories and learns of his part relationship with Mr. Sinister.
-The alteration to the timeline is due to Xavier's powerful mutant son Legion traveling back in time in order to kill Magneto before the X-Men have even formed, but accidentally killing Charles Xavier instead.
+During the kiss, she sees his memories and learns of his past relationship with Mr. Sinister.
+The alteration to the timeline is due to Xavier's powerful mutant son Legion traveling back in time to kill Magneto before the X-Men have even formed, but accidentally killing Charles Xavier instead.
 This creates a new "Age of Apocalypse" reality where Apocalypse conquers much of the Western hemisphere and Magneto forms his own team of X-Men rebels, naming them in honor of his fallen friend Charles.
 In this reality, Sinister helps Apocalypse rule, adopts both Alex and Scott Summers as his personal soldiers, and recruits Henry McCoy (Dark Beast) as his lab assistant.
 Believing Apocalypse will ultimately destroy the Earth in his quest to eliminate the weak, Sinister still works to create a living weapon against him using DNA from Scott Summers and Jean Grey.
 The result is a powerful teenage mutant named Nate Grey.

 Later on, the timeline is restored.
 Rogue is disturbed by Gambit's connection to Sinister, which is later revealed to the rest of the X-Men.
 This drives a wedge between them and Gambit for some time.